 4 }

 The TAIL-HEAVY mode is the opposite of FRONT- HEAVY.
-The beginning of the loop has a relatively small execution time x that gradually increases for it- erations Ti as i approaches n.
-In this mode, the dis- tribution of the task execution times is skewed to the right.
+The beginning of the loop has a relatively small execution time x that gradually increases for iterations Ti as i approaches n.
+In this mode, the distribution of the task execution times is skewed to the right.
 This mode is used to simulate embarrassingly parallel applications where the load is relatively light in the start of the program but gradually weighs up as it ends.

 pseudo-code: